Photo credit: Maria Revelj, Bingin Beach, Bali

 What causes tight hips?

 Your body is an efficiency machine.
-It adapts to what you do most often and, unfortunately, not to what is best for your long-term health.
-As we age, we lose the ability to perform movements and get into positions that we have neglected over time.
+It adapts to what you do most often and, unfortunately, not to what you do that is best for your long-term physical health.
+So as you get older, you lose the ability to get into positions and perform movements that you have systematically neglected.

-Here are 4 ways this can affect the hips:
+Here are some ways this can affect the hips:

 - Chronic contraction.
-We sit for an average of 10 hours day—at work, when we’re travelling, eating and relaxing in front of the TV.
-Sitting shortens the hip flexors, the muscles that connect the lower spine and pelvis to the tops of your thighs—and over time, you lose access to your full range of motion.
+We sit for an average of 10 hours day—at work, on the bike, when we’re travelling, eating and relaxing in front of the TV.
+Sitting chronically shortens the hip flexors—the muscles that connect your torso to the tops of your thighs—and over time, you lose access to your full range of motion.

 - Overuse.
-We typically repeat the same limited selection of movement patterns over and over and this overly stresses specific muscles.
+You repeat the same movement patterns over and over and this overly stresses specific muscles.

 - Weak glutes.
 As the hip flexors tighten from contraction and overuse, the opposing muscles—the glutes—respond by relaxing and deactivating.
 This process, known as reciprocal inhibition, is designed to protect the hip flexors from tearing.

-These 4 factors create the perfect storm for tight and inflexible hips.
-You therefore need to counterbalance your lifestyle and physical training with targeted flexibility and mobility work, to restore your range of motion.
-This will ultimately protect you from related pain and boost your performance.
+These 5 factors create the perfect storm for tight and inflexible hips.
+You therefore need to counterbalance your lifestyle habits and training program with targeted hip flexibility and mobility work.

 How can tight hips cause pain?